mtszkarbowiak/ktl/Core/Readme.txt

     2.1.
 Collections may assume that every object is moveable but not necessarily copyable.
     2.2.
 Collections must expose API for reserving or reducing capacity.
     2.3.
 Collections should treat C-style types with fast memory operations.

+III.
+Workflow

+1. Test
+    1.1.
+Tests must be ordered by complexity.